The School for Good and Evil: Premise

 For the last 200 years, every four years, two children are kidnapped from the village of Gavaldon.
 Usually, one child is beautiful and good-hearted, and the other is hideous and villainous.
 The kidnapper, referred to as "the School Master," kidnaps them to the School for Good and Evil in the surrounding Endless Woods, where they are trained to become fairy tale heroes and villains.
-The townspeople figure this out by seeing many of the kidnapped children in story books, that arrive mysteriously at the bookshop, such as Grace and Enya, who were the first children to be taken.
+The townspeople figure this out by seeing many of the kidnapped children in story books, that arrive mysteriously at Mr Deauville's bookshop, such as Grace and Enya, who were the first children to be taken.

 The School for Good & Evil (2013)

-Beautiful and pink-adoring Sophie dreams of attending the School for Good, finding true love, and becoming a princess.
-Meanwhile, her best friend Agatha-who lives on Grave's Hill, is withdrawn, and not stereotypically pretty-is deemed the perfect candidate for the School for Evil.
-On the night of the kidnapping, Sophie does everything in her power to get taken - where Agatha does everything in her power to stop it, resulting in them both being kidnapped by a shadowy figure and dragged into the Endless Woods.
-They are seemingly dropped into the "wrong" schools: Sophie to the School for Evil, becoming a "Never", and Agatha to the School for Good, becoming an "Ever".
+Beautiful Sophie dreams of attending the School for Good, desperate to escape her dreary village life and become a princess, find true love, and fulfil her dreams.
+Meanwhile, her best friend Agatha, who lives on Grave's Hill— is withdrawn, and not stereotypically pretty, but deemed the perfect candidate for the School for Evil.
+On the night of the kidnapping, Sophie does everything in her power to get taken, where Agatha does everything in her power to stop it, resulting in them both being kidnapped by a shadowy black figure known as The School Master, and dragged into the Endless Woods.
+They are seemingly dropped into the wrong schools by a enormous bird: Sophie to the School for Evil, becoming a "Never", and Agatha to the School for Good, becoming an "Ever".
 At the Welcoming Ceremony, Sophie becomes smitten with King Arthur's son, Tedros of Camelot, who also takes notice of her.
-Agatha, however, only wants to go home with her best friend; after Sophie is humiliated, the two sneak into the School Master's Tower and beg to be sent home, but the Storian (the enchanted fountain pen that writes the fairy tales) instead begins their fairy tale.
-The School Master tells them to return home they must solve a riddle; what does Good have but Evil never will have?
-The answer is true love's kiss.
+Agatha, however, only wants to go home with her best friend.
+After Sophie is humiliated, the two sneak into the School Master's Tower and beg to be sent home, but the Storian, an enchanted fountain pen that writes all the fairy tales like Jack and the Beanstalk, Cindrella,instead begins their fairy tale.
+The School Master tells them to return home, they must solve a riddle, "What does Good have but Evil never will have?"
+The two girls realise that the answer could be true love's kiss.